kilterset/heroku-bun-buildpack/README.md

 A cloud native buildpack to run bun on Heroku Fir.

+## How to use

+In order for your app to start correctly you will need to define either a start script in `package.json` or a `Procfile` with a web process e.g. (`web: bun src/app.js`).

 ## Installing a specific Bun version

 There are two options for pinning a specific version to install;